 Lookie, lookie!
 Archway Cookie.
 A phrase from an old commercial back in my kid daze.

 I never thought I'd own a Restomod in my life, but low and behold, here it is, a 1951 Ford F1.
-Somehow, the stars aligned to let me find this truck at a great price.
-I was looking for a muscle car restomod, but the prices have exceeded my budget.
+Somehow, the stars aligned allowing me to find this truck at a great price.
+I was looking for a muscle car restomod, but prices have exceeded my budget.

 Due to a ton of electrical issues with the 1971 Nova, I sold it.
 It seemed when one thing got fixed, two more would break.
-I had to pay high labor costs to find electrical shorts that appeared like ghosts and disappeared when trying to track them.
+I had to pay high labor costs to find electrical shorts that appeared like ghosts and disappeared, trying to track them down.
 Very frustrating not being able to drive the Nova, let alone get it to start.
 Plenty of gremlins hidden in places I did not see during my prepurchase inspection.
 Cut my losses and sold.

 But I digress.
-The tires on the truck were 20 years old, and it truly needed some updated fluid, filters, lube and love to get it back in shape.
-The seller rewarded my due diligence to seek it out and be probably the only buyer to show up.
-He offered the truck to me for less than I was prepared to offer him.
+The tires on the truck were 20 years old, and it truly needed updated fluid, filters, lube and love to get it back in shape.
+The seller rewarded my due diligence to find it being probably the only buyer to show up.
+He offered the truck for less than I prepared to offer him.

 The truck hides a 1973 GM 350 with carb.
 The transmission is a 700R4.
 The rear gear holds 3.92 gears.
 It gets up and goes and cruises 2400 rpms at 75 mph.
 The additional power steering is nice.
 The front straight axle contains modded front disc brakes.
 The steering is a bit odd to feel since it's old school, but all the linkage is tight.
-Maybe a Mustang ii front suspension may be in its future.
+Maybe a Mustang ii front suspension is in it's future.

 The truck is like a cream color and has custom pin striping.
 It's like a gold pin stripe.
 I like it.
 Not too much, not too little and very professionally done.
 I've never owned a car with professional pin stripping.
 I guess I can't say that anymore.